On the ABK Conjecture, alpha-well Quasi Orders and Dress-Schiffels product: Organisation of the Paper

 \section{Organisation of the Paper}

-Section \ref{reviewbqo} contains a review of the Nash-Williams' theory of barriers and better quasi order.
+\S \ref{reviewbqo} contains a review of the Nash-Williams theory of barriers and better quasi order.
 The techniques and the results of this section are used in many places in our proofs.
 This theory is well known, but not considered an easy read.
 We hope that the way that we present it will change that perspective and convince the reader of the usefulness of the concept.
 In this section we also introduce one of our main topics, the notion of $\alpha$-wqo.
 The short \S \ref{techniques} introduces some easily observed but very useful techniques which are isolated here so as to be referred to in the main body of the paper.
-Our results start in \S\ref{sec: connections}, where we present some of the deep connections that exist between the level of well quasi ordering on the products of the type $P^\alpha$ and $P^{<\alpha}$, as well as the poset of initial segments $I(P^{<\alpha})$.
-Section \ref{sec:products} considers the $\alpha$-wqo and $\sigma$-bqo properties of products of type $P^\beta$, also using some of the results of \S\ref{sec: connections}.
+Our results start in \S\ref{sec: connections}, where we present some of the deep connections that exist between the level of well quasi ordering on the products of the type $P^\alpha$ and $P^{<\alpha}$, as well as the poset of initial segments $I(P^{<\alpha})$. \S \ref{sec:products} considers the $\alpha$-wqo and $\sigma$-bqo properties of products of type $P^\beta$, also using some of the results of \S\ref{sec: connections}.
 The proofs of the theorems in these two sections are some of the main proofs in the paper.
 Section \ref{sec:lexsums} is quite light, it discusses the closure of the various notions in question under lexicographic sums and the proofs are readily obtained.
 Another main section is \S\ref{sec:DS}, where we consider a special product of orders.
 It is the Dress-Schiffels product and one of our main theorems is that the notions of $\alpha$-wqo, bqo and $\sigma$-bqo are closed under this product.
 Dress-Schiffels product in itself deserves more attention, as almost nothing about it is available in the published literature.
 The final section \S\ref{sec:Hausdorff} contains a Hausdorff-style build up theorem which shows how to obtain the class of $\alpha$-FAC orders by building up from the class of $\alpha$-wqo orders.
 The proofs are of a certain length, however built on techniques explored in \cite{abcdzt}.

-The working part of the paper ends with Section \ref{sec:proofs} which contains the proofs that we considered somewhat too technical for the main body of the paper.
+The working part of the paper ends with Section \ref{sec:proofs} which contains the proofs that we considered better presented after the main body of the paper.
 This section is followed by a Conclusion in \S\ref{sec: conclusion}.